ReStartQ/anicour/README.md

 * View your lists how you want to view them (grid, compact, or list view).
 * Get more information about an anime, manga or light novel
 * Search for anime, manga and light novels.
 * Filter and sort to quickly find anime, manga or light novels.
-A list of what you can filter/sort the lists by can be found [here](https://github.com/ReStartQ/anicour/blob/main/help/FilterAndSortList.md).
+[Here](https://github.com/ReStartQ/anicour/blob/main/help/FilterAndSortList.md) is a list of what you can filter/sort by.
 * Discover new seasonal anime or find anime from previous seasons.
 * Watch trailers of anime that might interest you.
 * Stay up to date with the latest anime news.